 LatLngBounds object a minimum of two

-LatLng objects/coordinates, a invisible square will automatically be created restricting the camera to the region.
+LatLng objects/coordinates, a invisible rectangle will automatically be created to restrict the camera to the region.

-If you'd like to learn more about camera control and its role in your project's user interface experience, make sure to read about the camera options that the Mapbox Location Layer Plugin for Android provides.
+If you'd like to learn more about camera control and its role in your project's user interface experience, make sure to read about the camera options that the Mapbox Location Layer Component provides.